mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 6.4 Tutorials
 -------------

-Before all, follow the `Hovering (hellow world) tutorial <https://crazyswarm.readthedocs.io/en/latest/tutorials/tutorials.html#hovering-hello-world>`__.
+Before all, follow the `Hovering (hello world) tutorial <https://crazyswarm.readthedocs.io/en/latest/tutorials/tutorials.html#hovering-hello-world>`__.
 Don't forget to use a Crazyradio and a Xbox controller.

 .. note::